Tiny Utopian homes pop up in France

 "Perhaps 2018 will be the year to summer in plastic?"

-Utopie Plastic is at Frich de l'Escalette sculpture and architecture park until 1 October
+is at Frich de l'Escalette sculpture and architecture park until 1 October 2017.